 This is playing out when everyone, from central banks on down, has been fretting about liquidity in the bond markets, knowing that buyers will simply evaporate at current prices when the selling starts in earnest, and will have to be lured back in with much lower prices.
 A disturbing scenario for folks worried about “financial instability,” as it’s called in central bank jargon.

-And so, Christine Hughes, President and Chief Investment Strategist at OtterWood Capital Management, posted the chart below in her Weekly Macro Insights to demonstrate how big moves up or down have impacted four different asset classes – sovereign bonds, currencies, equity indices, and commodities.
-She wrote:
+And so, Christine Hughes, President and Chief Investment Strategist at OtterWood Capital Management, wrote how how big moves up or down have impacted four different asset classes – sovereign bonds, currencies, equity indices, and commodities:

-I’ve spoken at length about vanishing liquidity in the markets, particularly bond markets, and a good chart (below) was making the rounds this week on the subject.
+I’ve spoken at length about vanishing liquidity in the markets, particularly bond markets.

 The important thing to take from this chart is that bonds and currencies (blue and red lines) are becoming more volatile than equities (black line).